What is an Average SAT Score And How Do SAT Scoring Percentiles Work?

 The second lowest scoring state does not follow this same statistical pattern.
 Oklahoma students only scored 971 even though the participation rate was only 20%.
 This shows that average scores and participation rates are correlated, but there are outliers.

-Average SAT Test Score by College, University, & School
+Average SAT Test Score by College, University, & School in 2022

 Most colleges in the US use SAT scores as a tool to measure of students’ knowledge and education for admission.
 Universities typically set a minimum test score that new students and applicants must obtain in order to be admitted into the college.